 b.
 Next, you'll need to add a bit of ease to a couple of your measurements to ensure a nice fit and make sure your sleeve won't be right up against your arm.
 Add 2 to 3 inches to your bicep circumference, 1 to 2 inches to your elbow width, and 1 inch to the wrist.

-Posted on Aug 19th, 2008 in sewing, fashion, extras, sleeve, top, shirt, pattern making, wearable
+Posted on in sewing, fashion, extras, sleeve, shirt, pattern making, top, wearable